wlchin/pycdr/docs/installation.rst

 	pip install cdr-py

-For enrichment of gene sets, one can also install the enrichment_utils package, a simple wrapper around the python `goatools <https://github.com/tanghaibao/goatools>`_ package.
+For enrichment of gene sets, we provide the enrichment_utils package, a simple wrapper around the python `goatools <https://github.com/tanghaibao/goatools>`_ package.

 .. code-block::